tauri-apps/wry/README.md

 #### Servo prototype

-This branch can use Servo instead of the platform webview backend.
+Wry can use Servo instead of the platform webview backend.
 The Servo example is built against the pinned Servo `main` revision in `Cargo.toml`:

 ```bash
 cargo run --no-default-features --features servo --example servo